mrange/impulse-samples/source/FourK/minesweeper/RULES.md

 12. On game over, your final score is displayed.
 13. Pressing the "R" key restarts the game, allowing you to start fresh with a new board.
 14. Pressing the "Escape" key quits the game.

-## Ideas

-### Scoring Ideas

-1. Score is constantly ticking down
-2. Score down tick speed is depending on how many revealed you have
-3. Perhaps score can't tick below some limit?
-Like last board score?
-3. Clearing a board awards points
-4. You need to clear boards in a certain time
-5. Triggering in a bomb don't end the game but hurts score
-6. When you are happy with your score you end the game to collect the score